-- Major Uses:electricity

-- renewable
+Classification: Major Uses: •renewable •electricity

-- U.S. Energy Consumption:

-- U.S. Energy Production:
+U.S. Energy Consumption: U.S. Energy Production:

-- 2.667 Q

-- 2.79%
+•2.283 Q•2.35%•2.33%

 Data: Energy Information Administration

 A dam serves two purposes at a hydropower plant.
 First, a dam increases the head, or height, of the water.
 Second, it controls the flow of water.
 Dams release water when it is needed for electricity production.
 Special gates called spillway gates release excess water from the reservoir during heavy rainfalls.